Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Any non-relational database.
 - [ ] Amazon SimpleDB.

-### A/An [...] acts as a firewall that controls the traffic allowed to reach one or more instances
+### A/An [...] acts as a firewall that controls the traffic allowed to reach one or more instances.

 - [x] security group.
 - [ ] ACL.
 - [ ] IAM.
-- [ ] Private IP Addresses.
+- [ ] private IP Addresses.

 ### Your manager has just given you access to multiple VPN connections that someone else has recently set up between all your company's offices.
 She needs you to make sure that the communication between the VPNs is secure.
 Which of the following services would be best for providing a low-cost hub-and-spoke model for primary or backup connectivity between these remote offices?